vaened/vaened/README.md

 👋 Hello, I’m Enea Dhack

-About Me

-I’m a software developer who values clean code and creative problem-solving.
-Over the years, I’ve honed my ability to tackle complex challenges with thoughtful, efficient solutions.
-My work is driven by a passion for building systems that are not only functional but also maintainable and scalable.
+As a software developer, I place a high value on clean code and creative problem-solving.
+Through years of experience, I’ve developed a strong ability to address complex challenges with thoughtful and efficient solutions.
+My work is fueled by a passion for building systems that are not only functional but also maintainable and scalable.
 I take pride in writing open-source libraries that reflect these principles.

 💼 Open Source Contributions